 If you can bear to part with your future bean harvest, then the flowers of all beans are well worth eating.
 They taste like a milder version of the vegetable.

 Brilliant stuffed with cheese or deep-fried, squash flowers have a surprisingly sweet flavour.

 These fragrant flowers are best used to infuse rather than be eaten whole.
-Add them to a pot of sugar and use it to flavour cakes and desserts.
+Add them to a pot of sugar and use them to flavour cakes and desserts.

-N.B Always properly ID flowers before eating them: if in doubt, don’t eat it!
+N.B Always properly ID flowers before eating them: if in doubt, don’t eat them!
 Many flowers such as daffodil, poppy, foxglove, clematis, larkspur and hydrangea are very poisonous.
-If you suffer from hay fever or allergies, edible flowers should be avoided.
+If you suffer from hay fever or allergies, you should avoid edible flowers.
 Always add them to your diet gradually.